 The proposed Glenwood High School redevelopment layout is positioned to avoid impacts to the CEEC and the habitat in which it provides for local biodiversity.
 As a result, no impacts to threatened ecological communities, threatened species, threatened populations or their habitat is expected to occur as part of this proposed development.
+Impacts to Tree 73 (Figure 4) have been avoided through realignment of the proposed development footprint, and the implementation of tree protection measures.

 Appropriate mitigation measures have been detailed in Section 5.3 to further minimise any indirect impacts to biodiversity values within the site and the environment.